DesignBuilderSoftware/db-eplusout-reader/README.md

 # db-esofile-reader
 ## A package to read results from EnergyPlus output files.

-'get_results' is the main method to get results from given file.

 'Variable' is a named tuple to define expected output variables.

     v = Variable(